 “Five restored residenze offering a charming, affordable and welcoming sanctuary within walking distance of Florence's centre”

-Rooms in these 5 residences vary in comfort and size, but all are colourfully and characterfully furnished, while the superior rooms have two levels and can sleep a couple and 1-2 children.
+Rooms in the 3 residences vary in comfort and size, but all are colourfully and characterfully furnished, while the superior rooms have two levels and can sleep a couple and 1-2 children.
 Expect terracotta floors, lofty rafters, Tuscan colours, gleaming antiques (some genuine, some repro), books, magazines and some flouncy touches.

-You should specify your preferred residence when booking.
-On balance we advise spending a bit more and going for Antica Johlea or Antica Firenze for their big lofty rooms, 4-poster beds and cosy communal spaces.
-Antica Johlea even has a roof terrace, so glorious views may accompany your breakfasts and sundowners.
+You can choose your preferred residence when booking.
+We'd advise spending a bit more and going for the deluxe rooms in Johlea or Firenze: most are lofty, with 4-poster beds and cosy communal spaces.
+Antica Johlea has a roof terrace, with glorious views to accompany your breakfasts and sundowners.
 Romantics could ask for a room with a balcony overlooking the inner courtyard.

-The rooms in Johanna I and II are pleasing but in a darker, old-fashioned sort of way.
-Some have balconies overlooking the street below (and remember, a “room with a view” in Italy can also mean a room with street noise!).
-Johanna II is a garden villa near Fortezza Basso, so you get leafier views (wisteria and roses) in return for longer walks to the centre.
+The rooms in Johanna I are pleasing but in a darker, old-fashioned sort of way.
+Some have balconies overlooking the street below (but remember, a “room with a view” in Italy can also mean a room with street noise!).

 Italians aren’t big on breakfast, and nor are these guesthouses.
 A breakfast buffet is spread out in the breakfast room with tea, plentiful coffee, yoghurt, granola and fresh pastries.
 There's the option of eating in your room, while in Antica Johlea you can take breakfast up to the roof terrace on warm mornings.